Advanced Tubular Technologies, Inc. Support Center

 VTube-LASER Intersection Point Tolerances

-Before describing the intersection point tolerances, it is essential to note that XYZ tangent points (not discussed on this page) are preferred for tube shape qualification.
+Before describing the intersection point tolerances, it is essential to note that XYZ tangent points (read about them on this page) are preferred for tube shape qualification.
 Intersection points are not as good as tangent points for tube shape qualification.

 Read about centerline tangent point tolerances.

-A Visual Example of the Problem With Using Intersection Points for Qualification
+A Visual Example of the Problem With A Bend Angle That Approaches 180-degrees

 See these two images to help understand the problem with using intersection points for qualification.